Home Improvement Contractors

-Sources: *U.S. Bureau of Labor Statistics, **State licensing boards, ***National Association of the Remodeling Industry.
+Sources: *U.S. Bureau of Labor Statistics, PayScale.com, State licensing boards, National Association of the Remodeling Industry

 Depending on local regulations, home improvement contractors may be required to register with their city or state and/or obtain licenses.
 Requirements vary, and both construction and business licenses may be necessary.
 Independent contractors must also register as state business taxpayers.

-In some states, a candidate must pass a licensing exam on home improvement laws and business and labor laws.
-In other jurisdictions, individuals might have to acquire a home improvement contractor license plus a home improvement salesperson license or registration in order to negotiate contracts with homeowners.
+In some states, a candidate must pass a licensing exam on home improvement, business, and labor laws.
+In other jurisdictions, individuals might have to acquire a Home Improvement Contractor License plus a Home Improvement Salesperson License or registration in order to negotiate contracts with homeowners.
 Some states require construction licenses in home improvement.

 According to the BLS, a college degree and basic business skills are recommended for construction contractors.
-A bachelor's degree in construction science can provide training in business management and building techniques.
+A BA in Construction Science can provide training in business management and building techniques.
 A list of associate, baccalaureate, and master's programs accredited by the American Council for Construction Education can be found on the organization's website, http://www.acce-hq.org.

 The National Association of the Remodeling Industry (NARI) offers voluntary certification to those with a minimum of five years of experience in the home improvement industry.
-The NARI certification exam covers codes, laws, safety standards and industry-specific skills.
+The NARI certification exam covers codes, laws, safety standards, and industry-specific skills.
 Certification demonstrates a level of professional knowledge and experience to homeowners.
 Other certifications include OSHA (Occupational Safety and Hazard Administration) 10 and 30 training, which can now be completed online.